 Many athletes dread competing on particular days of their menstrual cycle, fearing it will affect their performance.
 And some days can be just as challenging for those of us who simply enjoy our regular exercise, too.

-“What we’re doing with our research is gaining a better understanding of the issues, what happens to the body during the menstrual cycle, the treatments available, and the things women can do to help restore both their iron and performance levels,” says Georgie.
+“What we’re doing with our research is gaining a better understanding of the issues, what happens to the body during the menstrual cycle, the treatments available, and the things you can do to help restore both your iron and performance levels,” says Georgie.